Understanding Ketamine

 5. The "Window of Opportunity"

-The most exciting part of ketamine therapy isn't just the medicine itself—it’s the Window of Neuroplasticity it creates.
+The most exciting part of ketamine therapy isn't just the medicine itself—it’s the Window of Neuroplasticity and Metaplasticity - it creates.

 • Bahji, A., et al. (2021).
 Comparative efficacy and safety of NMDA receptor antagonists for treatment-resistant depression: A systematic review and network meta-analysis.
 Journal of Affective Disorders.